StarAtNyte/GPU-Orchestrator/GPU Polling: Self-Managing GPU Orchestration.md

 └────────────────────────────────────────────────────────────────┘
 ```

-The backend and frontend run on separate machines and communicate over HTTP.
-The GPU machine only runs GPU workloads.
-All frontend apps sit behind an nginx reverse proxy with path prefixes — one domain, one bookmark for the team.
+Both stacks run on the same GPU machine, but in separate Docker Compose files.
+The frontend containers talk to the backend via the Docker host bridge IP (`172.17.0.1`). nginx sits in front of all the frontend apps and routes by path prefix, so the team can reach everything from their browsers at one domain regardless of where they're sitting.

 ---